RandyBrown12/Independent_Study/W1-2Notes/W1-2Notes.md

 ### Nodes

 * Nodes are a virtual or physical machine that uses a control plane and contains the services needed to run Pods.
-* Components on a node inclue kubelet, container runtime, and kube-proxy.
+* Components on a node include kubelet, container runtime, and kube-proxy.
 * Nodes also contains a status with following information: Addresses, Conditions, Metadata on Node such as CPU, memory, and number of pods.
 * The naming for the nodes has to be unique in relation to other nodes.